Lathe Machine is one of the oldest machine tools in the production machine. This Machine is also known as the “mother of all machines”.

-A variety of products can be made from the lathe machine and that are Nuts, bolts, piston, ram, pump part, electric motor parts, sleeves, Aircraft parts, gun barrels, candlesticks, train parts, cue sticks, wooden bowls, baseball bat, crankshaft and many more things.
+A variety of products can be made from the lathe machine and that are Nuts, bolts, pistons, ram, pump parts, electric motor parts, sleeves, Aircraft parts, gun barrels, candlesticks, train parts, cue sticks, wooden bowls, baseball bat, crankshaft and many more things.

 Lathe Machine Types:

-There are 10 different types of Lathe Machine and those are:
+There are 10 different types of Lathe Machines and those are:

 - Engine Lathe or Center Lathe

 - Turret lathe

 - Capstan Lathe

 - Gap bed lathe